NguyenThu512/To-Do-List/README.md

 # To-Do-List
-HTML, CSS, and JavaScript are used to create this music player.
+HTML, CSS, and JavaScript are used to create this to do list.
 Feature:
 - Add to-do list
 - Delete to-do list
 - Edit to-do list